Chrimau/Tech-Profile/README.md

 1. **Home Page**: A professional background description highlighting my skills, experiences, and aspirations in cloud engineering.
 2. **Application Page**: Modeled after the AltSchool application page, demonstrating my ability to recreate real-world web interfaces.
 3. **Courses Page**: A learning roadmap, AltSchool style
-5. **Media Page**: Where my personalities collide - in pictures, tunes, and videos, illustrating my ability to embed and organize multimedia content.
+5. **Media Page**: Where my personalities collide - in pictures, tunes, and videos, illustrating my ability to embed and organize multimedia content.Includes responsive design for better mobile compatibility

 ## 🛠️ The Tools

 - HTML5: The bones
 - CSS3: The looks
-- JavaScript: The brains

 ## 💡 The Spark